verrazzano/verrazzano/examples/multicluster/hello-helidon/README.md

 ## Testing the example application

-Follow the [instructions](../../hello-helidon/README.md/#testing-the-example-application) for testing the Hello Helidon application in a single cluster use case.
+Follow the [instructions](../../hello-helidon/README.md/#testing-the-example-application) for testing the Hello World Helidon application in a single cluster use case.
 Use the managed-cluster `kubeconfig` for testing the example application.

 ## Troubleshooting

-Follow the [instructions](../../hello-helidon/README.md/#troubleshooting) for troubleshooting the Hello Helidon application in a single cluster use case.
+Follow the [instructions](../../hello-helidon/README.md/#troubleshooting) for troubleshooting the Hello World Helidon application in a single cluster use case.
 Use the managed-cluster `kubeconfig` for troubleshooting the example application.

 1. Verify that the application namespace exists on the managed cluster.
    ```